Future Directions in the Theory of Graph Machine Learning: Generalization Properties of GNNs

 \paragraph{Challenge III.4: Understanding and improving extrapolation, especially to larger graphs.} Extrapolation to graphs sampled from a different distribution than the training distribution is crucial in many applications.
 For instance, extrapolation to larger graphs is especially important in tasks where labels are much more expensive for larger graphs, such as combinatorial optimization applications, where solvers are slow on large instances~\citep{Cap+2021}.
-It has been shown both theoretically and empirically that GNNs can fail on graphs that are larger than the graphs that they are trained on~\citep{yehudai2021local,velivckovic2022clrs,xu2021how,zhou2022ood}.
-Hence, we need to understand better under which conditions on data distributions, models, and optimization out-of-distribution generalization is possible.
+It has been shown both theoretically and empirically that GNNs can fail on graphs that are larger than, or in general have a different structure than, the graphs that they are trained on~\citep{yehudai2021local,velivckovic2022clrs,xu2021how,zhou2022ood}.
+Hence, we need to better understand under which conditions on data distributions, models, and optimization out-of-distribution generalization is possible.
 From the perspective of model and optimization, \citet{xu2021how} take a first step in showing how restrictions on the architecture can enable extrapolation to different graph structures.
-In addition, initial results \citep{adamday2023zeroone} within the Erdős–Rényi model, leveraging results from finite model theory, show that GNNs eventually become independent of their inputs as the graph size grows.
+In addition, initial results \citep{adamday2023zeroone} within the Erdős–Rényi model, leveraging results from finite model theory, show that MPNNs eventually become independent of their inputs as the graph grows.
 Another perspective is to characterize theoretical conditions on the structure of the graphs in training and test sets.
-In transferability and convergence analysis, GNNs are shown to be transferable between different graphs that are sampled from the same random graph model \citep{keriven+2022,le23transfer,Levie+2022,Ruisz+2020}, but we still need to understand better in which practical situations these conditions hold.
-More generally, we still need to analyze the full landscape of conditions for extrapolation in practical situations, taking into account data, task, model, and other inductive biases, for a more general and actionable picture of when GNNs and graph transformers extrapolate to different kinds of data distributions, and develop new methods for improving GNN extrapolation ability.
-A related question is to estimate the reliability of a model on new distributions in a way consistent with empirical behavior, a question that relates to understanding the geometry of graph representations (see also Challenges II.1 and III.2), and relevant divergences of distributions that reflect GNN stability.
+In transferability and convergence analysis, MPNNs are shown to be transferable between different graphs that are sampled from the same random graph model \citep{keriven+2022,le23transfer,Levie+2022,Ruisz+2020}, but we still need to better understand the scope of practical situations in which these conditions hold.
+More generally, we still need to analyze the entire landscape of conditions for extrapolation in practical situations, taking into account data, task, architecture, and other inductive biases, e.g.\ from optimization, for a more general and actionable picture of when GNNs and graph transformers extrapolate to different kinds of data distributions, and develop new methods for improving GNN extrapolation ability.
+A related question is to estimate the reliability of a model on new distributions in a way consistent with empirical behavior.
+This question relates to understanding the geometry of graph representations (see also Challenges II.1 and III.2) and relevant divergences of distributions that reflect GNN stability.
 A first work in this direction is \citet{chuang22tmd}.
 Answering these questions would also be a basis to build a better understanding of transfer learning for graphs.